Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Brunettes can enjoy highlights, too.

-The Colorme applicator is like mascara for your hair but in fun colors.
+The Colorme applicator is like mascara for your hair but in fun hair colors.

 There’s no need to bleach before you use it.

-The only downside is that the temporary dye has parabens as preservatives.
+The only downside is that the temporary dye has parabens as preservatives and it does not cause any allergic reactions.

 Yes, you can dye your hair while you’re pregnant.

-You have a lot of options available too, from one-day makeup for your hair to semi-permanent and permanent color treatments.
+You have a lot of options available too, from one-day makeup for your hair to semi-permanent and permanent hair treatment.

-There are also many natural hair dyes that are chemical-free.
+There are also many natural permanent hair dyes that are chemical-free.